zodern/meteor-relay/README.md

 ## Publications

 You can define publicaitons in files in `publications` directories.
 The `publications` directories should not be inside a `client` or `server` folder so you can import the publications on both the client and server.
-The babel plugin will remove all server code when imported on the client.
+The babel plugin will remove all server code from these files when imported on the client.

 ```ts
 import { createPublication } from 'meteor/zodern:relay';